polius/meteornext-docs/docs/intro.md

 # Introduction

-Meteor Next is a multiplatform web application that fully automatizes database workload operations.
+Meteor Next is a multiplatform web application that fully automatizes MySQL database workload operations in a Production ready environment.

 ## Features

 - **Deployments**: Execute thousands or millions of SQL queries to multiple servers/databases in a secured and automated way getting a detailed summary.
 - **Monitoring**: Perform active monitoring in all the database servers (server metrics, parameters and queries).
+- **Utils**: A suite of different apps to perform massive data transfer.
-- **Utils**: Different apps like performing SQL restores from files, url or directly from Amazon S3.
+    - **Imports**: Perform imports from files (on the local drive, URL or directly from Amazon S3) in any server/database.
+    - **Exports**: Perform exports from any server/database.
+    - **Clones**: Perform copies of databases/tables from any server/database in another server/database.
 - **Client**: A complete MySQL Client.

 ### Deployments